Academy Faculty

 Communications Director

 Marlene B. Heise is the owner of Heise Media Group, a marketing, advertising, design, and public relations firm.
-Heise Media Group is responsible for creating marketing campaigns to build clients’ brand equity in the market, plan comprehensive multi-media advertising, and craft award-winning public relations campaigns.
-Before founding Heise Media Group, Ms. Heise was employed in the broadcasting industry for over 20 years and was a 100+ market board member for the National Association of Broadcasters (NAB).
-She serves on numerous nonprofit boards and is currently a member of the Bakersfield Breakfast Rotary, Greater Bakersfield Chamber of Commerce, California State University, Bakersfield Presidents’ Associates, and Mayor Harvey L. Hall’s HIRE Committee.
-Ms. Heise, a native of Wisconsin, has lived in Bakersfield for over 20 years and has one son, Nicholas, who graduated with a B.S. in Chemistry from U.C.
-Riverside and is employed by Halliburton.
+Heise Media Group is responsible for creating marketing campaigns to build clients’ brand equity in the market, plan comprehensive multi-media advertising, and craft award-winning public relations campaigns for over 20 years.
+Before founding Heise Media Group, Ms. Heise was employed in the broadcasting industry for over 20 years and was a board member for the National Association of Broadcasters (NAB) 100+ markets.
+She has served on numerous local nonprofit boards and currently a member of the Bakersfield Breakfast Rotary.